-The Project's primary noise impact are expected to relate to the operation of the wind turbine as noise will be generated from a number of different mechanisms grouped into mechanical and aerodynamic sources.
+The Projects' primary noise impact are expected to relate to the operation of the wind turbines as noise will be generated from a number of different mechanisms grouped into mechanical and aerodynamic sources.
 Operational noise impacts have been assessed using modelling suite IMMI2020 in order to evaluate noise emissions from the wind farm at the nearest noise sensitive receptors.
 The outcome of the preliminary noise model identified twelve (12) receptors that exceeded the 35dB L{A90} noise threshold established guidelines, hence requiring detailed modelling in accordance with the ISO9613 methodology.

 After an appropriate amount of background noise data had been collected at four locations, a regression analysis was conducted and following the regression analysis, the derived noise levels were calculated in accordance with the Institute of Acoustics guideline.
-The derived noise level was compared with the predicted noise levels from wind turbines at 10m/s at the receptor locations and the result showed that noise contributed from the WTGs is significantly higher at R5 & R18 (59.4dB(A) & 52.1dB(A) respectively) than the day and night-time background noise of 53dB(A) and 43 dB(A)) respectively.
+The derived noise level was compared with the predicted noise levels from wind turbines at 10m/s at the receptor locations and the result showed that noise contributed from the WTGs is significantly higher at R5 & R18 (59.4dB(A) & 52.1dB(A) respectively) than the day and night-time background noise of 53dB(A) and 43 dB(A) respectively.
 Whereas noise contributed from the WTGs at R6 and R21 are all higher (45.2dB(A) and 48.5dB(A) respectively) than the night time background noise (43 dB(A)).

 R5, R6, R18, and R21 are residential structures located within the Project site and used by herders therefore the sensitivity of these receptors is considered to be 'High'.
-Given the high sensitivity of these receptors, the settlement will be relocated in accordance with the Project's RAP.
+Given the high sensitivity of these receptors, they were moved to suitable relocation sites (outside of the Project boundary) in accordance with the Bash 500MW WF Resettlement Action Plan.